Selective Pre-training for Private Fine-tuning: Implementation Details

 \paragraph{Details of the Models} Let $L$, $d$, and $d_{FFN}$ be the number of layers, hidden size, and intermediate size of the fully connected block, respectively.
 We change $L$, $d$, $d_{FFN}$ to get different model sizes.
 Other architecture hyperparameters are the same as those in \citet{devlin2019bert} and \citet{radford2019language}.
 Table~\ref{tbl:model_sizes_enron} and~\ref{tbl:model_sizes_glue} show the model details for the Enron email dataset and GLUE tasks, respectively.

 \paragraph{Data Selection for Enron Email} The text in OpenWebText is also divided into sequences of length 256.
-To construct the training set of the domain classifier, we randomly sample $5N$ sequences from the source data as negative samples, where $N$ is the number of examples in the target data.
+To construct the training set of the domain classifier, we randomly sample $5N$ sequences from the source data as negative samples, and use all $N$ sequences in the target dataset as positive samples.
 As a result, the training set of the domain classifier is $6$ times larger than the target data.
 This significantly reduces the privacy cost of training the domain classifier because the probability of a target example being sampled becomes $6$ times smaller.
 We initialize the domain classifier with an 82M GPT model pre-trained on OpenWebText and fine-tune it with DP-Adam on the constructed training set.

 \paragraph{Data Selection for GLUE Tasks} Because the positive examples in SST-2 and MNLI are natural sentences instead of sequences of fixed length, we sample natural sentences in the source data as negative examples for training the domain classifier.
 The domain classifier is initialized with BERT-base.
 In MNLI, a single example contains two natural sentences, i.e., a premise and a hypothesis.
 In this case, only one of the two sentences is chosen randomly as a positive example.
 The number of negative examples is also $5N$.